Ask Slashdot: What Was Your First Home Computer?

 and a pleasure to program, as it had an advanced BASIC interpreter.

-My first home computer was my third computer (Score:4, Interesting)
+My first home computer was my third computer (Score:5, Interesting)

 Looking at people's responses, I'm guessing a "home computer" is one that: